Liberation Theology Apology

 They are a result of bad bracketing.

-Maranatha is an Aramaic word that depending on how it is pronounced means “Jesus has come” and “Jesus is coming”.
+Maranatha is an Aramaic word that depending on how it is pronounced, means “Jesus has come” and “Jesus is coming.”
 It is the gospel of the Kingdom condensed into one word.
-It is the truth claim that brackets the life of every true follower of Christ regardless of how messed up things might be in the space in-between.
-It is the truth claim the brackets our existence and supports everything we do whether or not we have a place to lay our heads.
+It is the truth claim that brackets the life of every true follower of Christ regardless of how messed up things might be in the space in between.
+It is the truth claim that brackets our existence and supports everything we do whether or not we have a place to lay our heads.
 Let’s face it.
 “Hard” is a relative term.
 This past year has been hard for everyone.
-Yet while Jesus did not promise freedom from suffering He did promise peace.
-That peace is contingent on the bracketing.
+Yet, while Jesus did not promise freedom from suffering, He did promise peace.
+That peace is contingent upon our response within the brackets.

 He came.
 He is coming.
 He knows you by your name.